UN leader: US leaving Paris accord will harm global influence

 "It's proven now that vacuum can exist in physics.
 But vacuum cannot exist in geostrategic dimensions," he said.
 "Which means that if one country decides not to be present -- and I'm talking about countries with an important global reach like the United States or China -- if one country decides to leave a void, I can guarantee someone else will occupy it."

+CNN reported Wednesday morning that the Trump administration was expected to withdraw from the agreement, which was ratified by 147 countries.
+A formal announcement is expected at some point this week, but two senior US officials familiar with Trump's plans cautioned they could change until Trump makes his decision public.

-With Trump this week giving hints that he might choose to have the US withdraw from the Paris climate change accord ratified by 147 countries, Guterres said in a speech Tuesday that he believes climate change can't be denied, and added: "It is absolutely essential that the world implements the Paris Agreement."
+Guterres said in a speech Tuesday that he believes climate change can't be denied, and added: "It is absolutely essential that the world implements the Paris Agreement."

 In the question-and-answer session that followed, Guterres stated plainly that it's important for the US to not leave the Paris agreement.
 He added that he hoped that despite Trump's choice, state and local governments and businesses would jump in to help in the climate fight.